“Dear Sir or Madam” used to be a common greeting in business letters – it was polite, formal, and safely neutral.

 Spam filters are designed to spot emails that contain certain words and phrases that frequently appear in unsolicited bulk emails, and “Dear Sir or Madam” is one of them.

-To prevent your email cover letter from getting sent to the hiring manager’s spam folder, it’s better to go for a different salutation.
+Choose a different salutation to prevent your email cover letter from being sent to the hiring manager’s spam folder.

 The best way to address someone in a cover letter or business email is by their full name, or by their title followed by their last name.